The University of Arizona Global Campus Catalog

 HCA 430 Special Populations

-This is a topics course that explores health care services for special populations.
-The populations include: mental health, substance addiction, rehabilitation, geriatrics and selected specialty services.
-The course is problem focused emphasizing access, cost-quality issues and financing considerations.
+Special Populations is a topics course exploring health care services for special populations.
+The populations include clients/patients in the following groups: those with mental health issues, substance addiction, in rehabilitation, geriatric populations, and clients/patients utilizing selected specialty.
+The course is problem-focused emphasizing access, cost-quality issues and financing considerations.
 Health information data is utilized as resources for the analysis of demand, quality and cost-efficiency.
 Historical perspectives are presented as shaping factors influencing the present models of health services for special populations.
-Government mandates, categorical services, legal, ethical, and reimbursement issues are presented as driving forces in the provision of special population health services.
-Multidisciplinary models of special population health service models are discussed.
-Learners will develop a model program for a self-selected special population.
-Prerequisite: Successful completion of the majority of major coursework.
-Prerequisite: Successful completion of the majority of major coursework.

 HCA 442 Contemporary Issues in Aging